dotlang/language/README.md

 int func1(int y) { return this.x + y; }
 func2 :: this.func1;  //redirect calls to func1, methods must have same/compatible signature
+:: this.func5;  //same as above but left side of :: has the same name as right side
 //for any more complex case, write the body. ff :: MyClass.function2; //assign function to a function from static instance of another class
-//note that you can only "assign" to a function, when declaring it. func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return #();  //new is not part of syntax.
+//note that you can only "assign" to a function, when declaring it. func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature this new() return alloc();  //new is not part of syntax.
 You can choose whatever name you want,

 ```
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
+Ctor returns `this` which basically of the same type as the current class.
+The only difference is that you can call it on the default instance: `MyClass mc = $MyClass.my_ctor(10, 20)`.
+You cannot use `this` inside ctor because they may be called on the default instance.
+- If class does not have a ctor, compiler will generate a default no-input ctor, named `new`.
+You can call it by `auto x = $MyClass.new`.
 - You can not have multiple methods with body with the same signature in a single class.
 - You can define optional arguments: `int f(int x,int y=1)` the value must be a literal or undef.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`). `this` is not re-assignable variable so you cannot re-assign it.